 Layers, layers, layers.
 You’ve heard this a million times.
 For visiting Yellowstone, I would modify this to merino layers, merino layers, merino layers.
 Forget cotton layers.
 When you shop for merino wool tops, get ones with a 250 weight since they are the warmest.

 But first you need a good jacket.
-I got my jacket (an older version of the Nitchie Insulated Parka by North Face, shown on the left) for my trip to Finland and it has become my favorite jacket for extreme weather.
+I got my jacket from North Face, they don’t do that one anymore, but it was like this one.
+I got the insulated jacket from North Face for my trip to Finland and it has become my favorite jacket for extreme weather.
 I don’t need many layers when I wear this jacket and it doesn’t restrain my movements.
 Furthermore, they are Certified to the Responsible Down Standard (RDS), which means that their down “does not come from animals that have been subject to any unnecessary harm, such as force-feeding or live-plucking”.

 You could get a longer jacket but I don’t think it would be comfortable if you want to go snowshoeing.
 I also recommend getting a jacket with a faux fur lined hood as the fur creates a warm air pocket around your face.
 If you are looking for a men’s jacket, I love the Barlow Pass jacket by Columbia.